 Second, historically, since the beginning of the 20th century, 35mm film became a standard that has continued to be used until the advent of digital cameras.

-As all cameras used the same projection surface there was no need to think about viewing angles , the photographer simply knew from experience that a certain focal length (focal length) would provide a certain angle of view.
+As all cameras used the same projection surface, there was no need to think about viewing angles; the photographer knew from experience that a specific focal length (focal length) would provide a certain angle of view.

-With the advent of digital cameras, things got a bit complicated, since cameras use sensors of different sizes (different projection surfaces).
+Things got a bit complicated with the advent of digital cameras since cameras use sensors of different sizes (different projection surfaces).

-For the same focal length, each camera will have a different angle of view depending on the size of its sensor.
+Each camera will have a different angle of view for the same focal length depending on its sensor’s size.

-To normalize or get an idea of the angle of view that a lens will have (focal length) in a certain camera, the multiplication factor or crop factor is used .
+To normalize or get an idea of the angle of view that a lens will have (focal length) in an individual camera, the multiplication factor or crop factor is used.

 Using the crop factor, you can mentally calculate the equivalent focal length of that lens on that camera in terms of its angle of view, taking as reference the 35mm film or the Full Frame sensor (approximately 35mm)